-The Debt Collection Law Doesn't Address Text Messaging
+The Debt Collection Law

-The TCPA limits (and sometimes prohibits) the use of auto-dialing and unsolicited phone communications without “prior express consent” which basically means unless you’ve already indicated that it’s ok to be contacted that way.
+The Telephone Consumer Protection Act of 1991 may provide some protection.
+It limits (and sometimes prohibits) the use of auto-dialing and unsolicited phone communications without “prior express consent” which means you’ve indicated that you can be contacted that way.

 Debt collectors have argued that listing a cell phone number on your credit card or loan application is essentially giving consent to be contacted at that number for issues involving your account – an argument that’s been accepted in courts, at least from companies sending telemarketing messages.

-Recent Litigation Involving Collection Text Messages
+Litigation Involving Collection Text Messages

 - They cannot repeatedly call you (or, in this case, send repeated text messages) to annoy or harass you.